bgirschig/MOTOR/forms_service/readme.md

 # Forms service

 ## TODO
-- The task_queue_client code is duplicated across services. would be nice to unify that
 - Google drive download is Über slow, try solving (...not sure how)
 - task_queue_client url depends on service.
 Should use an env variable